mermaid-js/mermaid/docs/development.md

 If it is not in the documentation, it's like it never happened.
 Wouldn't that be sad?
 With all the effort that was put into the feature?

-The docs are located in the `docs` folder and are written in Markdown.
+The docs are located in the `src/docs` folder and are written in Markdown.
 Just pick the right section and start typing.
 If you want to propose changes to the structure of the documentation, such as adding a new section or a new file you do that via the **[sidebar](https://github.com/mermaid-js/mermaid/edit/develop/docs/_sidebar.md)**.

 > **All the documents displayed in the github.io page are listed in [sidebar.md](https://github.com/mermaid-js/mermaid/edit/develop/docs/_sidebar.md)**.